vitorcirilo3/reliability-identifier/README.md

 # Quick start

-Follow the steps below to replicate the results that were presented in the paper "The quest for reliability of machine learning models"
+Follow the steps below to replicate the results that were presented in the paper "The quest for the reliability of machine learning models in binary classification on tabular data"

 ### Pull the docker image
 ```